gjpelletier/soda_drifter/README.md

 The repository also includes a soda_drifter_colormaps.zip file with two colormap functions that are needed to create the animations

 To install soda_drifter, copy the soda_drifter.m file to a working directory on your computer.
 Then unzip the colormap files to that same working folder.
 Then create a subfolder named 'nc' in your working folder and unzip the two netcdf files in that 'nc' folder.
 Then edit line 87 in soda_drifter.m so it represents your working directory.
-For exampl, if your working directory is 'c:\soda_drifter', then line 87 should be edited so it is 'cd 'C:\soda_drifter';'
+For example, if your working directory is 'c:\soda_drifter', then line 87 should be edited so it is 'cd 'C:\soda_drifter';'